Christymacarena/redash/README.md

 # Redash Portfolio Project
-Here is the dashboard we built, [watch and enjoy](https://drive.google.com/file/d/1t1QKyvmFrkU86kIqs9Hfb4NiThOcuaQp/view?usp=sharing).
+Here is the dashboard i built, [watch and enjoy](https://drive.google.com/file/d/1t1QKyvmFrkU86kIqs9Hfb4NiThOcuaQp/view?usp=sharing).
+It was beautiful and interactive, but i coudn't move the project from Localhost to Google Cloud, even if i implemented Docker correctly..
+Never mind.
+Here is the place to grow:)

-For those who have some time, here how it was..
+For those who have time, here how it was..

 ## Introduction